Financial Market Roundup

 TRENDS

-The fourth quarter U.S. GDP report detailed a resilient and strong consumer despite coming in below expectations at 2.3%.
-Finally, the Fed’s most recent Summary of Economic Projections detailed an expected year-end 2025 GDP of 2.1%, with inflation measures above the central bank’s target of 2.0%.
+Core prices, or CPI excluding food and energy, also continue to be above the U.S. central bank’s 2.0% target, with the most recent reading detailing core prices rising at 3.3% over the last year.
+The U.S. GDP report for the fourth quarter of 2024 detailed a resilient and strong consumer despite coming in below expectations at 2.3%.
+Finally, the most recent economic projections from Fed officials detailed an expected 2025 year-end GDP of 2.1%, with inflation measures above the U.S. central bank’s target of 2.0%.

 Stresses on the global financial system, global trade uncertainty, cooling-but-persistent inflation domestically and abroad, and geopolitical tensions continue to weigh on investor sentiment.
 On balance, the headwinds and tailwinds currently at play suggest there is a potential path for global economic growth, albeit at a slower pace than initially expected.